- This event has passed.

 - How are audiobooks and academic results connected?

-There will be time for discussion and questions with Terrie after her presentation.
-This session is designed for K-12 principals and administrators, SPED directors, teachers and school librarians.
-Join us to learn how to put an end to the prevailing myths about learning with audiobooks.
+This recorded session is designed for K-12 principals and administrators, SPED directors, teachers and school librarians.
+Learn how to put an end to the prevailing myths about learning with audiobooks.

 About the Presenter